BlueBrain/sonata-extension/source/index.rst

 Circuit and simulation files format documentation
 =================================================

-This documentation covers circuit and simulation related file format used at blue brain.
-This documentation is an extension to the SONATA format as described per `<http://dx.doi.org/10.1371/journal.pcbi.1007696>`_
+This documentation covers circuit and simulation related file format used at Blue Brain.
+It is an extension to the SONATA format as described per `<http://dx.doi.org/10.1371/journal.pcbi.1007696>`_

 As the Blue Brain Project aims at reconstructing the entire mouse brain this format has been extended to support: